nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 SourceControl data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

-If you wish to backup the data, you can use the `export` command.
+If you wish to back up the data, you can use the `export` command.
 The `import` command can then load the data from the csv file created.

 [Return to table of contents](#table-of-contents)